Shelli Beecher-Seitzler is a natural bodybuilder who has made an impressive impact on the sport in a short time.

 “The foods I eat on a daily basis are: spinach, kale, cauliflower, broccoli, mushrooms, peppers, green beans, tempeh, grapefruit, blueberries, apples, quinoa, brown rice, lentils, nut butters and garbanzo beans.”

 Fuelling the training

-Coached by an established trainer (Nolan McSheridan) and in consultation with a vegan nutritionist, Shelli has a structured and demanding training program.
-In addition she has yoga on her rest day, and enjoys downhill skiing in winter and hiking and climbing in summer.
+Shelli is coached by an established trainer (Nolan McSheridan) and in consultation with a vegan nutritionist.
+She has a structured and demanding training program.
+In addition she has yoga on her rest day.
+She also enjoys downhill skiing in winter and hiking and climbing in summer.

 “My personal trainer is amazed that I do not get sore following the two hour training program I complete 6 days a week.
-It is my belief that I do not build up lactic acid as other bodybuilding athletes do and therefore, it is very rare for my muscles to be sore post workout – simply from my plant foods diet!
+It is my belief that I do not build up lactic acid as other bodybuilding athletes do.
+Therefore, it is very rare for my muscles to be sore post workout – simply from my plant foods diet!
 My personal trainer has been very supportive of the way I eat.

 “Given I achieved Pro status with my first competition and placed first at my Pro Debut – all within this past year – I became qualified to compete at the 2019 WNBF Worlds Pro Championship Competition in November 2019 in Islip, NY.

 “I would like to take the next year to compete as Pro once again in the upcoming Washington State Natural Puget Sound Pro Am in April 2020.
 After that, I think I may be ready to compete at the next WNBF Worlds Championship Competition.
 Also, this additional time enables me to focus on the potential of achieving a sponsor for that event.“